 \subsection{Evaluation on Video Frame Interpolation}

-In this section, we present both qualitative and quantitative results that demonstrate the generalized performance of our proposed method compared to representative and SOTA methods for video frame interpolation, as shown in Table \ref{tab:compareResults}.
-As seen in the table, both Time Reversal and RIFE struggle with real-world video frame interpolation, as these methods do not utilize events between frames.
-Without event data, large or irregular motion between frames introduces too many degrees of freedom, making the interpolation problem ill-posed.
+In this section, we present both quantitative and qualitative results demonstrating the effectiveness of our method compared to representative video frame interpolation approaches, as shown in Table \ref{tab:compareResults}.
+Our method outperforms all recent SOTA VFI baselines in terms of PSNR and SSIM.
+Qualitative comparisons in Figures \ref{fig:real_box} and \ref{fig:real_checker} further show that recent frame-only VFI methods struggle with large and complex motion due to the ill-posed nature of the task.
+This limitation also affects pre-trained video diffusion models, which often exhibit a bias toward animation-style generation and suffer from spatial-temporal detail loss.

 In contrast, the SOTA event-based interpolation method, CBMNet-Large, can handle large motions by leveraging cues from events, similar to our approach.
 However, its performance on both the test set from the training dataset and unseen datasets is consistently lower than ours across all metrics.
 This difference is due to two factors: 1) as discussed in Section \ref{sec:intro} and Table \ref{tab:compare_fields}, the pre-trained video diffusion foundation model in our approach offers a superior data prior from its extensive training on large video generation datasets, and 2) our model's backbone, a highly representative pre-trained video diffusion model, provides advantages over custom models typically used in EVFI.

-The effectiveness of our approach on real-world, unseen data for video frame interpolation is clearly demonstrated in the qualitative comparisons in Figures \ref{fig:exp_supp_1}, \ref{fig:exp_supp_2}, \ref{fig:exp_supp_3}, \ref{fig:exp_supp_4} and \ref{fig:real_checker}.
-Due to the ill-posed nature of interpolating frames with large motion, frame-only methods like RIFE and Time Reversal struggle to accurately reconstruct object locations and appearances.
-Notably, although Time Reversal’s reconstructions are not ideal, they show relatively higher temporal consistency compared to RIFE and CBMNet-Large.
-This highlights the strong data prior and temporal consistency advantage of pre-trained video diffusion foundation models, as discussed in Table \ref{tab:compare_fields}.
-This observation supports our motivation to adapt these models for the EVFI task.